-Thoughts of the numerous conversations I had with my friend Imme in London resurfaced.
-Imme is one of the main motivator for my visit to Vietnam as she travelled there on her adventure to South East Asia and was so patient and passionate about sharing her experience with me.
-My planning would have not happened without her!
-Tack Så Mycket Imme.
+Thoughts of the numerous conversations I had with my friend in London resurfaced.
+My friend is one of the main motivator for my visit to Vietnam as travels happened there on adventure to South East Asia and was so patient and passionate about sharing that experience with me.
+My planning would have not happened without the input from my friend.

 I was anxious as I knew that I knew nothing about Hanoi, looking at the horizon and the rising sun through the clouds.
 I could tell the cold of the morning affected the rising city.
 Yet, the sun was so strong and looked like a winter fire ball.
 After managing a few bites here and there, I made my way back to my room to pack my bag with cameras and the adequate films for the day to come.

 I then went to the reception and asked the receptionist about how to get to Ninh Binh for tomorrow’s trip and the map of Hanoi.
 She kindly assisted me with the requests.
 I had to buy the map of Hanoi but it wasn’t that expensive.